devops4me/safedb.net/lib/manual/remote.md

 safe remote --provision
 ```

-## safe put @github.token
+## focus | safe put @github.token

+**@todo** - *we need to refactor out this business of configuring the backend.
+This should be done **automagically** by the remote commaand expecting to be at the correct book/chapter/verse*

 safe knows how to talk to the Github Rest API as long as you provide a github access token.
-[How o acquire your Github access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
+[Visit how to acquire a Github access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

 ## safe configure @github.token

 The **`safe configure`** command tell's safe which book, chapter and verse (in our case db.admin/remote.backend/github) that contains the backend repository access properties.

-## safe remote --create
+## safe remote --provision

 A number of setup tasks are executed when you ask that the backend repository be created.

 - a repository is created in github
 - the git fetch (https) and git push (ssh) urls are fabricated
-- the fetch url is written to the **`safedb-master-indices.ini`**
+- the fetch url is written into the master keys file
 - the push url is written to the configured chapter/verse location
 - a ssh public/private keypair (using EC25519) is created
 - the private and public keys are placed within the chapter/verse